Welcome to the Concordia University Writing Center!

 - You are always welcome to walk in to the Writing Center during open hours to meet with the next available tutor.
 However, students with appointments take precedence over walk-ins.

-- Make an appointment for an in-person or online consultation by emailing the Writing Center at .
+- Make an appointment for an in-person or online consultation by emailing the Writing Center.
 Include your name and your preferred day and time for an appointment, and indicate whether you would like an in-person or online appointment.

-The Writing Center offers online consultations for distance learners.
+The Writing Center offers online consultations for distance learners or on-campus students who cannot make it to the physical campus.
 These consultations are conducted in real time using Google Docs and telephone conversation.
 Google Docs allows both parties to make changes to a document in real time and view the changes that the other person has made.

 Feel free to email us with questions regarding Google Drive.
 If you need someone to walk you through uploading and sharing on Google Drive, email and ask to schedule a 10-minute Google Drive tutorial.
 We cannot do a tutorial during the appointment time.